 - Stir in the lemon juice, sugar, and raisins/

 - Serve with the meat as a garnish. (or leave it in the soup)

-Do you have a favorite family recipe from the “old country?”
-What is it?
-Please leave a comment below and share.
-We all want to know.
+Do you have a favorite recipe from your family heritage?
+Please leave a comment below.